by By Saul McLeod published 2008, updated 2015

 Cognitive behavioral therapy (CBT) can be used to treat people with a wide range of mental health problems.

 CBT is based on the idea that how we think (cognition), how we feel (emotion) and how we act (behavior) all interact together.
 Specifically, our thoughts determine our feelings and our behavior.

 CBT aims to help people become aware of when they make negative interpretations, and of behavioral patterns which reinforce the distorted thinking.
-Cognitive Therapy helps people to develop alternative ways of thinking and behaving which reduce the psychological distress.
+Cognitive therapy helps people to develop alternative ways of thinking and behaving which aims to reduce their psychological distress.

 The cognitive therapist teaches clients how to identify distorted cognitions through a process of evaluation.
 The clients learn to discriminate between their own thoughts and reality.
 They learn the influence that cognition has on their feelings, and they are taught to recognize observe and monitor their own thoughts.

 The behavior part of the therapy involves setting homework for the client to do (e.g. keeping a diary of thoughts).
 The therapist gives the client tasks that will help them challenge their own irrational beliefs.

 The idea is that the client identifies their own unhelpful beliefs and them proves them wrong.
 As a result, their beliefs begin to change.
 For example, someone who is anxious in social situations may be set a homework assignment to meet a friend at the pub for a drink.